 B2B customers set the bar high for quoting solutions.
 Their average orders are larger, and thus more complex, than in B2C and they also expect highly personalized pricing, payment, and shipping conditions.
 Creating unique quotes for every request like that in a manual way would be a tall order.
 The amount of potential configurations found in B2B eCommerce clearly calls for a quoting solution that is capable of generating fine-tuned custom quotes.
 This is where CPQ comes as a distinct class of quoting tools that is highly configurable to include all kinds of data, product selection rules, and business policies when generating a quote.

-However, to avoid potential loopholes in CPQ automation for B2B, it’s highly recommended that such a tool operates in full sync with either your B2B eCommerce system or your ERP/CRM stack to provide your customers with valid and consistent data.
+However, to avoid potential loopholes in CPQ eCommerce automation for B2B, it’s highly recommended that such a tool operates in full sync with either your B2B eCommerce system or your ERP/CRM stack to provide your customers with valid and consistent data.
 From the architectural perspective, given that your customer-facing system is your eCommerce webstore, it’s most efficient to have your eCommerce platform as a source of data for your CPQ (even if as a message bus connecting it to ERP/CRM).

 B2B eCommerce Platform with a Built-In CPQ – OroCommerce

 OroCommerce is an enterprise-grade eCommerce platform specifically designed to address B2B workflows and use cases.
-It comes with an out-of-the-box quote management tool that is fully integrated into the management interface, making it convenient for sales managers to access all eCommerce functions from the single place.
+It comes with an out-of-the-box quote management tool that is fully integrated into the management interface, making it convenient for sales managers to access all eCommerce functions from a single place.
 OroCommerce also offers a built-in CRM and supports integrations with popular third-party ERP/CRM, thus establishing a fully synced application landscape for efficient quote automation.